 Gather vital records about your family in order to conduct a trace of your Navajo ancestry.
 These records include the names of ancestors, their dates of birth, marriages and deaths, the places they lived, their brothers and sisters, and their tribal affiliation.
-In addition, a Certificate of Indian Blood will help establish and lend credibility to a blood quantum.

 Determine whether your ancestors are on an official tribal roll or census (the original list of tribal members listed in the Navajo constitution) by contacting the National Archives and Records Administration or the Tribal Enrollment branch of the Bureau of Indian Affairs.